project8/monarch/Documentation/EggStandard.v3.0.0.rst

 These attributes constitute the header for the file, and describe its contents.
 They consist of information that apply to the all streams and channels.

-- SchemaVersion (string) -- Egg file version
+- egg_version (string) -- Egg file version
-- Filename (string) -- Filename
+- filename (string) -- Filename
-- RunDuration (uint32) -- Length of the run in ms
+- run_duration (uint32) -- Length of the run in ms
-- Timestamp (string) -- Timestamp string
+- timestamp (string) -- Timestamp string
-- Description (string) -- Description of the run
+- description (string) -- Description of the run
-- NChannels (uint32) -- Number of channels present
+- n_channels (uint32) -- Number of channels present
-- NStreams (uint32) -- Number of streams used
+- n_streams (uint32) -- Number of streams used
-- ChannelStreams (vector< uint32 >) -- Map of channel number to stream number
+- channel_streams (vector< uint32 >) -- Map of channel number to stream number

 Stream Attributes